Northern Epirus: Balkan Wars (1912–1913)

 With the outbreak of the First Balkan War (1912–13) the Greek army entered the region.
 As a response to local Albanian resistance to the Greek army advance in Epirus, the Greek forces began executing irregulars and regularly killing prisoners; authorities also encouraged harsher actions against civilians.
 These measures were common by the time the Greek forces crossed the modern Greece-Albania border.
 According to an infantry officer, villagers were "mowed down like sparrows" and houses were being burnt down.
 The Greek Army committed atrocities and was involved in campaigns of violence.
 Greek soldiers targeted Christians who used Aromanian and Albanian in their religious services.
 At the same time, intercommunal violence broke out and Albanian nationalist paramilitary bands attacked Greek Orthodox communities.

-After the Ottoman defeat Greece claimed southern Albania, which it called "Northern Epirus", declaring implausibly that the majority of the population was Greek and with Greek national consciousness.
+After the Ottoman defeat, Greece claimed southern Albania, which it called "Northern Epirus", declaring implausibly that the majority of the population was Greek and with Greek national consciousness.
 In its calculations it counted all Orthodox Albanians and Aromanians as Greeks, though the Greeks numbered only 30,000 people.
 The outcome of the following Peace Treaty of London (Note: "In February 1913, Greek troops captured Ioannina, the capital of Epirus.
 The Turks recognised the gains of the Balkan allies by the Treaty of London of May 1913.") and Peace Treaty of Bucharest, (Note: "The Second Balkan War was of short duration and the Bulgarians were soon forced to the negotiating table.
 By the Treaty of Bucharest (August 1913) Bulgaria was obliged to accept a highly unfavorable territorial settlement, although she did retain an Aegean outlet at Dedeagatch (now Alexandroupolis in Greece).
-Greece's sovereignty over Crete was now recognized but her ambition to annex Northern Epirus, with its substantial Greek population, was thwarted by the incorporation of the region into an independent Albania.") signed at the end of the Second Balkan War, was unpopular among both Greeks and Albanians, as settlements of the two people existed on both sides of the border: the southern part of Epirus was ceded to Greece, while Northern Epirus, already under the control of the Greek army, was awarded to the newly found Albanian State.
-Due to the late emergence and fluidity of Albanian national identity and an absence of religious Albanian institutions, loyalty in Northern Epirus especially amongst the Orthodox to potential Albanian rule headed by (Albanian) Muslim leaders was not guaranteed.
-(Note: "... in Northern Epirus loyalty to an Albania with a variety of Muslim leaders competing in anarchy cannot have been strong.
-In Macedonia, where Greece managed to hold on to large territorial gains,she faced a Bulgarian minority with its own Church and quite a long-establish nationali identity.
-The same cannot be said of the Albanians in Northern Epirus.")
+Greece's sovereignty over Crete was now recognized but her ambition to annex Northern Epirus, with its substantial Greek population, was thwarted by the incorporation of the region into an independent Albania.") signed at the end of the Second Balkan War, was unpopular among both Greeks and Albanians, as settlements of the two people existed on both sides of the border: the southern part of Epirus was ceded to Greece, while Northern Epirus, already under the control of the Greek army, was awarded to the newly found Albanian state.
+Due to the late emergence and fluidity of Albanian national identity and an absence of religious Albanian institutions, loyalty in Northern Epirus, especially amongst the Orthodox, to potential Albanian rule headed by (Albanian) Muslim leaders was not guaranteed.
 Greece saw the Orthodox Albanians as "less civilized Greeks" or "potentially Greeks".
-Regardless of earlier affinity, they were not Greeks and did not want to be annexed by Greece.
+Regardless of earlier affinity, they were not Greeks.
+Orthodox Albanians had two main political views: those in Albania were influenced by Greece, and mostly supported union with Greece; while those in diaspora communities wanted an independent Albania from Turkey, though some favored forming a confederation with Greece because a separate state would be too weak.